lushoBarlett/query-manager/README.md

 $qp2 = new QueryPiece("WHERE id = ?", 1);
 $qp3 = new QueryPiece("and name = ?", "some name");

-// procudes the same object as the first example QueryPiece::merge($qp1, $qp2, $qp3);
+// produces the same object as the first example QueryPiece::merge($qp1, $qp2, $qp3);
 ```